gofynd/fdk-client-swift/documentation/platform/CATALOG.md

 [GetSearchWordsData](#GetSearchWordsData)

-The Collection object.
-See example below or refer `GetSearchWordsDataSchema` for details.
+A successful response contains the keyword object with id that is added.
+See example below or refer `GetSearchWordsDataSchema` for details